 - Recommended time of year: 1st April - 31st October

-- Logroño, the heart of the Rioja wine region.
+- Savour the exceptional wines and gastronomy of Logroño, the capital of the Rioja wine region.

-Along the way you will come across towns and cities inhabited by many cultures and civilizations over the last few millennia who have all left their mark in the form of monuments of staggering beauty and who have shaped the people that today inhabit this land.
-But the Camino is more than a journey across the Spanish landscape, it is a personal journey and it is a journey that unites people from many parts of the globe, all of whom decide to undertake this task.
+Along the way you will come across towns and cities which have been inhabited by many cultures and civilizations over the last few millennia and who have all left their mark in the form of monuments of staggering beauty and who have shaped the people that inhabit this land today.

 If you don´t have enough days to do the full Camino, consider splitting it and doing over two 10 day trips or three 7 day trips.
 We´ll give you a personalised quote.